Claudiu-Ionel/Body-Sculpting/README.md

 - W3C CSS Validator to validate CSS
 - W3C validator to validate HTML

+## User Stories Testing

+### As a website owner

+- I want users to use the app freely and meet their own needs.
+  > The app has no Subscription based fees and the data in it can be adapted acording to their needs.
+(Targeting group muscles and exercises with difficulty)
+- I want my app users to be able to improve their physical and mental condition.
+  > If users use the app often and follow the guides in the app, their health will improve.
+- I want users to interact and make the app as their personal "Pocket trainer".
+  > Users have the chance improve their life style and use this free information without resorting to hire a personal trainer

+### As a new user

+- I want to find information about muscle groups.
+  > All data in the app is grouped for the specific targetet muscle group.
+- I want to see video tutorials about exercises.
+  > Every exercise has a video guide on how to perform the exercise.
+- I want to have my own exercise list that I can manage.
+  > Users have the option to save their exercises in the exercise list.
+- I want to try out different types of exercises with different levels of difficulty.
+  > There are multiple types of exercises and all of them have 3 types of difficulty.

+### As a returning user

+- I want to see my previous exercise list and be motivated by my accomplishments.
+  > The list is saved and users can celebrate their accomplishments.
+- I want to try out different exercises.
+  > Users can focus on different muscle groups and exercises, changing and training them day by day.
+- I want to see improvements in my physical capabilities and try out the harder workout routines.
+  > Initially it is recomended to try out the easier exercises and progress towards other difficulty.
+Once the users get used to it and their body adapts to the difficulty, they can try out the next one.

 ## Deployment

 The project was deployed on GitHub Pages.